 - the POSHBEE project, aimed at developing a holistic approach to determining bee disorders.

-Developing the guidelines on assessing the risks of plant protection products to the environment, and to bees in particular
+Developing the assessment of risks of plant protection products to the environment, and to bees in particular

-ANSES issued a formal internal request in 2012 on the co-exposure of bees to various stress factors and their respective roles in bee colony weakening, collapse and mortality, with an emphasis on the interactions between these factors.
+Between 2012 and 2015: ANSES conducted expert appraisals on the effects of co-exposure of bees to various stress factors and their respective role in colony weakening, collapse or mortality phenomena.